SnowyMouse/invader/README.md

 Often times, people will say they will release the source code in the future, or they will at least consider releasing the source code.
 In nearly all cases of this, the source code was never released.
-The GNU GPL solves this problem by requiring everyone to have access to the source code when binary code is released.
+The GNU GPL solves this problem by requiring everyone who has access to binary code have access to the source code.

 As time goes on, unmaintained, closed-source software becomes more seemingly broken, incomplete, or even incompatible.
 For example, the Halo Editing Kit has numerous issues that prevent people from making the content they want to make, yet [it is still the only way to fully create maps].

+[it is still the only way to fully create maps]: https://opencarnage.net/index.php?/topic/7765-replacing-the-halo-editing-kit-with-open-source-software/

-The worst part about this is that, in many cases, people do not make any sort of effort to replace this software with working software, as they do not feel it is worth the time or effort.
+The worst part about this is that, in many cases, people do not make any sort of effort to replace this software with working software as they either do not know how to or they do not feel it is worth the time or effort.
 Therefore, the broken, unmaintained software continues being used.
 This is where Invader comes in.

-[it is still the only way to fully create maps]: https://opencarnage.net/index.php?/topic/7765-replacing-the-halo-editing-kit-with-open-source-software/

-In our opinion, we feel that modding tools should be open for all to use, share, change, and learn from.
+In our opinion, we feel that modding tools run by a user should be open for all to use, share, change, and learn from.
 At the same time, we also feel that a requirement for people give back to the community the source code to any derivatives of our tools they have chosen to share is not too much to ask for, as this ensures that modding stays free and open instead of left to stagnation